 - a) Instructional minutes for the first term (September to January) are required.
-These minutes shall be based on the actual attendance of the funded student in all the courses that they were registered in the school during the first term.
-Note: Do not factor in second term class time. - b) In resolving priority school conflicts, the priority school will be determined as follows: - The school where the funded student was enrolled, and in attendance, on the September count date; - ii.
-If the funded student was enrolled, and in attendance, in two or more school authorities on the September count date: - The school delivering the majority of instructional minutes in the first term of the current school year would be deemed the priority school; or - In situations where instructional minutes are the same for two school authorities, funding will be distributed at 50 per cent of the Base Instruction rate applicable to each school authority.
+These minutes shall be based on the number of CEUs for all the courses that the funded student was registered in at the school during the first term.
+Note: Do not factor in second term courses. - i.
+For the purpose of determining instructional minutes, all CEUs shall be counted as 25 hours or 1,500 instructional minutes. - ii.
+All 3 credit courses shall be counted as 2.5 CEUs. - b) In resolving priority school conflicts, the priority school will be determined as follows: - The school where the funded student was enrolled, and in attendance, on the September count date; - ii.
+If the funded student was enrolled, and in attendance, in two or more school authorities on the September count date: - The school where the funded student was registered for the majority of instructional minutes in the first term of the current school year would be deemed the priority school; or - In situations where instructional minutes are the same for two school authorities, funding will be distributed at 50 per cent of the Base Instruction rate applicable to each school authority.